Sentient Performativities: thinking alongside the human

 The 2022 art.earth symposium investigates somatic practices and how they can foster embodied ecological awareness and communication between the human and other than human worlds.
 Traditionally somatic practices are most pertinent in dance and movement disciplines, rooted in the humanist perspective and primarily focusing on emancipating introception (the body as experienced from within).
 Current thinking suggests that such practices, while having the human self at the centre, can also highlight the reciprocal relationship between the self and the environment.
 Sentient Performativities: Thinking Alongside The Human will revisit our entanglement with the natural world from a felt perspective and bring together multiple fields of thought, practice and research that share embodied approaches to bridge the human, plant and animal divide.

-As with all art.earth symposia, we invite a broad spectrum of practitioners, fields and disciplines into an open space where we can explore common interests and diverse practices.
+As with all art.earth symposia, the programme includes a broad spectrum of practitioners, fields and disciplines into an open space where we can explore common interests and diverse practices.
 Such diversity also encourages new approaches, multifaceted formats and modes of presentation.

 This broad reach into somatic-informed practices seems increasingly essential in view of the growing schism between the human and natural worlds.
 We invite you to articulate how you viscerally experience the agency of all living things.
 Reflecting on the emergence of new practices we are interested to both highlight as well as de-centre somatic work from dance and movement disciplines to see how a somatic approach is reaching into other practices.

-Some of the questions we are interested in:
+Some of the questions we will explore together:

 - Can somatic practices and dance offer new modes of thinking, perceiving and being-with, necessary for an embodied planetary citizenship and stewardship?